Support our sponsor: DICK'S Sporting Goods

 Team rosters will be limited to 18 players for teams playing the 11 v 11 format (other than allowed by USYSA).
 Team rosters will be limited to 15 players for teams playing the 9 v 9 format.
 Team rosters will be limited to 13 players for teams playing the 7 v 7 format.
 Team rosters will be limited to 10 players for teams playing the 4 v 4 format.
 The Roster submitted at Tournament Registration will be the official Roster for the Tournament and may not be altered.
 A player may only play for one team.

 Four (4) guest players will be allowed per team for U08-U19 teams.
 Guest player Rosters (yours and ours) should be validated by your state association/country federation (if required by your association).
-Prior to the start of each game, the Field Marshal or Referee shall check that each team has the following: current Federation player and coaches passes, Medical Release forms and approved guest roster (if applicable).
+Prior to the start of each game, the Referee shall check that each team has the following: current Federation player and coaches passes, Medical Release forms and approved guest roster (if applicable).